brootaylor/npm-solo/README.md

 A build system just using NPM.
 No Gulp or Grunt etc.

+---

+**I'm not sure whether this is ideal buld config for larger projects**

+---

 ## Things I want this build config to do

 **Some of these have been completed now as can be seen in the `package.json` file**.